apurvwagh/DevOps-interview-questions-/AWS-Senerio-set1.md

   =====================

-2) You shared an AMI with another AWS account, but they still can’t launch an instance from it.
-What’s usually missed?
+**2) You shared an AMI with another AWS account, but they still can’t launch an instance from it.
+What’s usually missed?**

 Ans: Sharing the AMI isn’t enough.
 You also need to share the associated EBS snapshot.
 Without that, the AMI looks valid but fails at launch.